oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 })
 ```

-Modify `home.component.ts` to add the `<sp-authport></sp-authport>` component and a section to show the user’s name and a logout link.
+Modify `client/src/app/home/home.component.ts` to add the `<sp-authport></sp-authport>` component and a section to show the user’s name and a logout link.
+In other words, replace all the code in `home.component.ts` with the code below.

 ```typescript
 import { Component } from '@angular/core';